 What Can Criminals Do with My Personal Information?

-Criminals may use your PII to open new accounts in your name, or they may attempt to take over existing accounts.
+• Financial identity theft: Criminals may use your PII to open new accounts in your name, or they may attempt to take over existing accounts.

-When criminals obtain a child’s information, they can use it to create a fake person using parts of your child’s identity.
+• Child identity theft: When criminals obtain a child’s information, they can use it to create a fake person using parts of your child’s identity.

-Criminals may target older Americans to gain access to their retirement savings, government benefits, and more.
+• Senior identity theft: Criminals may target older Americans to gain access to their retirement savings, government benefits, and more.

-Criminals may use your PII to file fraudulent tax returns in your name and claim a tax refund.
+• Tax identity theft: Criminals may use your PII to file fraudulent tax returns in your name and claim a tax refund.

-Criminals may use your PII to receive medical services and prescriptions or submit fraudulent insurance claims.
+• Medical identity theft: Criminals may use your PII to receive medical services and prescriptions or submit fraudulent insurance claims.

-Criminals may use your PII to gain employment.
+• Employment identity theft: Criminals may use your PII to gain employment.

-Criminals may provide your name when caught committing a crime, affecting your criminal record.
+• Criminal identity theft: Criminals may provide your name when caught committing a crime, affecting your criminal record.

 If you find your personal information on the dark web, there are a few things you can do to protect yourself:

 • Change your passwords and create strong, unique passwords for every account.
-You can use a password manager to help you create and keep track of all your passwords.
+You can use a password manager to help you create and keep track of your passwords.

 • If your credit card or bank account number is found online, contact the financial institution and report it.

 • Sign up for identity theft protection.
-With IdentityIQ services, you gain round-the-clock monitoring, including dark web monitoring, that watches for suspicious activity and alerts you in real-time.
+No individual can monitor the corners of the web at all times to check for stolen personal information.
+With identity theft protection services such as IdentityIQ, you gain automated round-the-clock monitoring, including dark web monitoring, that watches for suspicious activity on your accounts and alerts you in real-time.